CKs-Technology-News/PrivacyTools/README.md

     - [yt-local](https://git.sr.ht/~heckyel/yt-local) – (Fork of YouTube-local) Browser-based client for watching YouTube anonymously without forcing JavaScript.
 - [Invidious](https://github.com/iv-org/invidious) – Alternative and privacy respecting YouTube front-end.
 Most instances that use invidious still need JavaScript enabled despite the claim on the GitHub claim that invidious does not need JavaScript.
 - [iYTBP](https://forum.xda-developers.com/android/apps-games/app-iytbp-injected-youtube-background-t3560900/post72775808#post72775808) – YouTube without ads and background playback [Magisk Module](https://forum.xda-developers.com/apps/magisk/magisk-iytbp-youtube-vanced-t3712097).
-- [mps-youtube (pc)](https://github.com/mps-youtube/mps-youtube/) – Also known as mpsyt is a command line app that let's you hear to YouTube music without using all your CPU in rendering the background image.
+- [mps-youtube (PC)](https://github.com/mps-youtube/mps-youtube/) – Also known as mpsyt is a command line app that let's you hear to YouTube music without using all your CPU in rendering the background image.
+- [ReVanced](https://github.com/ReVancedTeam) – YouTube Vanced reboot project.
 - [SkyTube](https://github.com/SkyTubeTeam/SkyTube) – Alternative Android YouTube app.
 No account needed, privacy respecting, no ads.
 - [SmartTubeNext](https://github.com/yuliskov/SmartTubeNext) – Ad free app for watching tube videos on Android TV boxes.
+- [SongTube](https://github.com/SongTube/SongTube-App) – Simple & Beautiful App (Tool) made in Flutter to Download Media from YouTube.
 - [TubeSync](https://github.com/meeb/tubesync) – A personal video recorder for YouTube.
 It syncs YouTube channels and playlists to a locally hosted media server.
 - [ViewTube](https://github.com/ViewTube/viewtube-vue) – An alternative YouTube front-end with SponsorBlock functionality (Uses Invidious instances for back-end).
+- [Vinegar](https://apps.apple.com/app/vinegar-tube-cleaner/id1591303229) – Safari extension that replaces the YouTube player with a minimal HTML video tag.
+- [Vuetube](https://github.com/Frontesque/VueTube) – A simple FOSS video streaming client aimed to recreate ALL features from their respective apps (and more).
 - [yattee](https://github.com/yattee/yattee) – Alternative YouTube front-end for iOS, tvOS and macOS built with Invidious and Piped.
 - [ytcast](https://github.com/MarcoLucidi01/ytcast) – Cast YouTube videos to your smart TV from the command line.
 This program does roughly the same thing as the "Play on TV" button that appears on the player bar when you visit YouTube.com with Chrome or when you use the YouTube smartphone app.
 - [ytcc](https://github.com/woefe/ytcc) – Command line tool to keep track of your favorite playlists on YouTube and many other places.
 You can import YouTube subscriptions from Google Takeout and provide them as an RSS feed for your favorite reader.
 - [YouTubeClone](https://github.com/VamshiIITBHU14/YouTubeClone) – YouTube clone using MVC API.
 - [Youtube-viewer](https://github.com/trizen/youtube-viewer) – Lightweight YouTube client for Linux.
 - [youtube-iOS](https://github.com/aslanyanhaik/youtube-iOS) – Youtube iOS Template is developed by Haik Aslanyan and written in Swift 3.
-- [uYouPlus](https://github.com/qnblackcat/uYouPlus) – Spoken uYou+ is an alternative YouTube app for Apple's iOS and iPadOS.
+- [uYou+](https://github.com/qnblackcat/uYouPlus) – Spoken uYou+ is an alternative YouTube app for Apple's iOS and iPadOS.

 ### [Self-hosted YouTube media servers](#self-hosted-youtube-media-servers)